Renormalised 3-point functions of stress tensors and conserved currents in CFT: Determining the scheme-independent constants

 \section{Determining the scheme-independent constants}

-Our efforts thus far have determined the renormalised 3-point functions up to only a few constants.
+From our analysis above, we now know the renormalised 3-point functions up to only a few constants.
 Of these constants, a number are scheme-dependent and can be arbitrarily adjusted by adding finite counterterms or by changing the renormalisation scale.
 The remainder are scheme-independent, and serve to characterise the particular CFT at hand.
-These physical, theory-specific constants are: (i) the constant $C_1$, which as the only new parameter unrelated to anomalies entering the 3-point function, effectively determines the OPE coefficient; (ii) the normalisation of the relevant 2-point function (either $C_{JJ}$ or $C_{TT}$), which also controls the type B anomaly of the 3-point function; and (iii), for the correlator of three stress tensors in four dimensions, the Euler coefficient $a$ parametrising the type A trace anomaly.
+These physical, theory-specific constants are: (i) the constant $C_1$, which as the only new parameter unrelated to anomalies entering the 3-point function, effectively determines the OPE coefficient; (ii) the normalisation of the relevant 2-point function (either $C_{JJ}$ or $C_{TT}$), which also controls the type B anomaly of the 3-point function; and (iii), for the four-dimensional correlator of three stress tensors, the Euler coefficient $a$ parametrising the type A trace anomaly.

 Our remaining task is thus to extract these physical constants for some given CFT of interest.
 As $C_{JJ}$ and $C_{TT}$ are already known from the 2-point function, we will focus on the new constants $C_1$ and $a$ arising in the 3-point function.
 For perturbative theories, these constants can be identified as follows.
 First, the scalar Feynman integrals corresponding to the required form factors are found by examining the coefficients of the appropriate tensor structures.
 We can then either evaluate these integrals directly, in special kinematic configurations for which they simplify, or else map them to triple-$K$ integrals.
 Here, the relations between Feynman- and/or Schwinger-parametrised integrals and triple-$K$ integrals given in appendix C of \cite{Bzowski:2013sza} are particularly useful.